|Dates||Grade in Fall 2021||Tuition||Early Bird Tuition (before October 15th)|

-- Bloc 3: Act – we will work on what we can do at camp and in our communities with all the information and experiences we just had.
+- Bloc 3: Act – we will focus on how we can enact change in camp and in our communities.
 Some special highlights include: Gimel – our on-site overnight camping experience, Maccabia, and more!

 This is what a “day in the life” of Yachad might look like: